w3c/trace-context/spec/21-http_response_header_format.md

 Following are suggested use cases:

-- **Restarted trace**.
+### Restarted Trace

 When a request crosses a trust boundary, the called service may decide to restart the trace.
 In this case, the called service MAY return a `traceresponse` field indicating its internal `trace-id` and sampling decision.

 Example request and response: